 The Best Diets for Feeding Your Brain

 Even those who followed the diet moderately still reduced risk by over 30 percent.
-Their research was published in the journal Alzheimer’s & Dementia in 2015.
+Their research was published in the journal Alzheimer’s & Dementia.

 - Leafy Greens